soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 - Select a node in the visualization to view details for that node.
 - Select a tab across the top to view details for that tab.

-### The investigation alerts page
+## Alert investigation

-On the **Alerts** tab for an investigation, you can see ALL alerts relevant to the investigation.
-Details include the alert that triggered the investigation as well as other alerts, such as risky sign-in, mass download, etc., that are correlated to an investigation.
-From this page, a security analyst can also view additional details on the alerts themselves.
+On the **Alerts** tab for an investigation, you can see all of the alerts relevant to the investigation.
+Details include the alert that triggered the investigation and other alerts, such as risky sign-in, mass download, etc., that are correlated to the investigation.
+From this page, a security analyst can also view additional details on individual alerts.

 ![AIR alerts page](media/air-investigationalertspage.png)